rOpenGov/guidelines-docs/ropengov-guidelines/rOpenGov-package-guidelines.md

 Package formatting
 ---------------

-1. Follow an R style guide, or use formatR
+1. Follow an R style guide (e.g. [Hadley's guide](http://adv-r.had.co.nz/Style.html)), or use formatR
 1. Cite relevant methods and packages throughout package documentation
 1. Avoid duplicating functionality available in other packages.
 1. Use INCLUDE instead of DEPENDS for packages that provide functions purely for internal use